isomerpages/cris-scri/_anah-masterclass-2025-speakers/Dr Eng Pei Chia.md

 reversing metabolic disorders in women.
 She is a recipient of NMRC grant where she investigates the mechanistic pathways underlying insulin resistance and insulin secretion in women with prior GDM in the postpartum period.</p>
-<p>Her broader research interests include determining rate of adrenal recovery
+<p>Her broader research interests include determining the rate of adrenal
-following prolonged glucocorticoid therapy, with a focus on steroid tapering and weaning strategies.
+recovery following prolonged glucocorticoid therapy, with a focus on steroid tapering and weaning strategies.
 Clinically, she provides comprehensive care for both men and women with diabetes and a wide range of endocrine disorders, with a particular emphasis on metabolic conditions affecting women.</p>
 <p></p>